kitnato/neverquest/source/data/manual.md

 ##### Static relics

 These provide a permanent effect of some sort while they are carried in the inventory.
-If one is sold or lost, the effect disappears alongside it.
+If one is sold or discarded, the effect disappears alongside it.

 ##### Usable relics